LemonFountainPerson/The-Lemon-Engine/Documentation.md

 While these two variables can (optionally) be used to control the state of the animation of the object, in order to actually switch the currently drawn sprite the function switchObjectSprite or SwitchObjectSpriteName is used.
 It simply takes in an input object pointer and an integer ID or string respectively to switch the sprite to.
 All sprites have both a sprite ID (which simply starts from 1 and counts upwards, effectively acting as an index) and a char string as a sprite name.

+The ParentObject pointer is normally set to NULL, but can be assigned to another object to classify a parent relationship between objects.
+This is useful for syncing state with another object without having to search for it.
+When a parent object is marked for deletion, all objects that have it as its parent will be marked for deletion as well, and this will continue recursively until the end of the parent 'tree' is reached.

 **Technical Details**